 Fortunately, heartworm prevention is readily available and is effective at preventing dogs and cats from acquiring heartworm disease.
-Heartworm prevention works by killing juvenile stages of heartworms before they can become adults inside of your dog.
+Heartworm prevention works by killing juvenile stages of heartworms before becoming adults inside your dog.
 Routine programs to control mosquito populations may also be helpful, especially as concern for resistance to heartworm preventative care grows.

 Veterinarian for Treating Heartworm Disease

 Heartworm is a treatable disease, but the damage caused by the heartworms is permanent.
-Patients with heartworm disease are staged based on changes noted in bloodwork and radiographs which show a patient’s heart, vital organs, and blood vessels.
+Patients with heartworm disease are staged based on bloodwork changes and radiographs, which show a patient’s heart, vital organs, and blood vessels.
 Higher class heartworm patients have a poorer prognosis, and treatment carries higher risks of side effects and complications.
-The actual treatment for heartworm disease centers around killing the bacteria inside of the worms, reducing inflammation caused by the worms, and ultimately, killing the worms themselves.
-The American Heartworm Society has established a protocol for treating heartworm positive dogs, and more information can be found on their Website.
+The actual treatment for heartworm disease centers around killing the bacteria inside the worms, reducing inflammation caused by the worms, and ultimately, killing the worms themselves.
+The American Heartworm Society has established a protocol for treating heartworm-positive dogs, and more information can be found on their Website.
 While treatment is extremely effective at eliminating the worms, it does carry the risk of serious side effects and risks.
 For this reason, prevention is vastly superior to treatment.

 A Word about Cats